mimblewimble/grin-rfcs/text/0000-node-api-v2.md

 #### get_stempool_size

-Returns the number of transaction in the stem transaction pool.
+Returns the number of transactions in the stem transaction pool.

 ```JSON
 {